darwaishx/ria/README.md

 ## Setup and Run RIA

-You can run this PoC tool on your local machine (Terminal/Command Prompt) or a Jupyter Instance.
+You can run this PoC tool on your local machine (Terminal/Command Prompt) or in a Jupyter Instance.
 If you run it from your local machine you would need to setup few pre-requisites including Python3, AWS CLI and libraries like Pillow.
 If you do not want to configure any of these on your local machine, you can simply use a Jupyter instance which already has all the needed pre-requisites.
 Follow step by step instructions below for each method.

 ### Run RIA from Terminal/Command Prompt